xll0328/xll0328.github.io/_pages/about.md

 # 🔥 News
+- *01.2026*  🎉 Our paper "ACE: Attribution-Controlled Knowledge Editing for Multi-hop Factual Recall" has been accepted at **ICLR 2026**.
+(CCF None)!
-- *01.2026*  🎉 Our paper "TOWARDS RELIABLE TIME SERIESFORECASTING UNDER FUTURE UNCERTAINTY: AMBIGUITY AND NOVELTY REJECTION MECHANISMS" has been accepted at **ICASSP**.
+- *01.2026*  🎉 Our paper "TOWARDS RELIABLE TIME SERIESFORECASTING UNDER FUTURE UNCERTAINTY: AMBIGUITY AND NOVELTY REJECTION MECHANISMS" has been accepted at **ICASSP 2026**.
 (CCF B)!
 - *01.2026*  🎉 Our paper "Towards Better Evaluation Metrics for Text-to-Motion Generation" has been accepted at **ACM TheWebConf 2026 (WWW2026) Workshop TIME**!
 - *01.2026*  🎉 Our paper "TPTD: A Tursted Privacy-Preserving Truth Discovery Scheme for Quality Enhancement in Team-based Mobile Crowd Sensing" has been accepted at Knowledge-Based Systems **KBS**.
 (IF: 7.2, JCR Q1, CCF C)!
 - *12.2025*  🎉 Our paper "Da Yu: Towards USV-Based Image Captioning for Waterway Surveillance and Scene Understanding" has been accepted at IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VIDEO TECHNOLOGY **TCSVT**.
 (IF: 11.1, JCR Q1, CCF B)!